About Us

 Take a look around ....

-We area community of Catholics situated in Murton in County Durham.
-Our Parochial Administrator is Father Peter Kyi Maung who ministers in Murton and Shotton.
+We are a community of Catholics situated in Murton in County Durham.
+Our Parish Priest is yet to be appointed, following Fr.
+Peter Kyi Maung's departure.
+Fr Frank McCullagh (retired and living in the presbytery), is currently looking after the parish until a new parish priest is appointed.
 We are situated in the 'St. Mary the Virgin' Partnership and our partnership Dean is Father Marc Lyden Smith.
 Our parish is paired with Our Lady of Lourdes in Shotton.

 Information about the parish taken from taking-stock.org.uk